‘Dancing With The Stars’ Tour Vows To Reschedule Suspended Shows Due To Coronavirus

 We are sad to announce that the Dancing with the Stars: Live!
 2020 Tour will be postponed for the remainder of the tour effective Friday, March 13 due to the concerns surrounding the current global health situation.
 Purchasers will be notified in the coming weeks with details about the rescheduled show dates.
 Thank you for your understanding. ❤️ #DWTSTour #DWTS

-The celebrities that have participated in the tour are thus far are The Office star Kate Flannery, model Sailor Brinkley Cook, mirrorball winner and The Bachelorette star Hannah Brown, actor Kel Mitchell, singer Ally Brooke, and country superstar Lauren Alaina.
+The celebrities that have participated in the tour thus far are The Office star Kate Flannery, model Sailor Brinkley Cook, mirrorball winner and The Bachelorette star Hannah Brown, actor Kel Mitchell, singer Ally Brooke, and country superstar Lauren Alaina.

 The tour provided fans with an up-close and personal look at some of the dances that have been featured on the reality dance competition series.
 Also highlighted were some performances that were specially choreographed for the show and can only be seen on tour.